mathigon/textbooks/transformations-and-symmetry/content.md

 Unfortunately there is no simple reason why there are _17_ of these groups.
 Proving it requires much more advanced mathematics…

+Instead, you can try drawing your own repeated patterns for each of the 17 wallpaper groups:

 ---
 > id: drawing
+> title: Drawing Wallpaper Symmetries
 > goals: draw-1 draw-2 switch

-Instead, you can try drawing your own repeated patterns for each of the 17 wallpaper groups:

     include ./components/wallpaper
     x-wallpaper